By becoming a farm shareholder, you help preserve our farmland, create community, and have access to fresh, local and healthy food.

 Pasture-Based Meat Shares

 Fall/Winter Share Three monthly, 15-pound pick-ups of Trustees Grown meat, including 100% grass-fed beef and lamb, pastured pork and chicken.
 A total of 45 pounds.
 Pickups in November, December, and January.
+2022-2023 Fall/Winter Shares are now Sold Out.

 Spring Share Three monthly, 15-pound pickups of Trustees Grown meat, including 100% grass-fed beef and lamb, pastured pork, and chicken.
 A total of 45 pounds.
 Pickups in March, April, and May.
+2023 Spring Shares are now Sold Out

 Summer Grill Share One time, 15-pound Pick-up of Trustees Grown meat, including 100% grass-fed beef and lamb, pastured pork and chicken.
 Everything you need to cover all your summer grilling needs!
 One easy pickup in July.